abhiverse01/the-coders-handbook/Becoming an Expert Coder/B. Advanced Programming Concepts.md

 ## Classes and Objects

 **Classes** are blueprints for creating objects.
-They define the properties (attributes) and behaviors (methods) that the objects created from them will have.
+They define the properties (attributes) and behaviours (methods) that the objects created from them will have.

 ### Defining a Class: